AkyunaAkish/reactJS_youtube_search/README.md

 * Built this application to learn the fundamentals of React.JS

 * The application allows you to search for youtube videos and watch them

+* View live site here: [https://react-youtube-search.firebaseapp.com/](https://react-youtube-search.firebaseapp.com/)

 * To run on your machine: